 Rebuilding trust with Business Partners – CIO’s Journey

-The CIO, had a vision: his primary objective is to deliver value to the business and he wanted to extend awareness of IT to become more empathetic to the needs of its business partners – IT could then begin its journey to becoming a strategic partner to business.
+The CIO, had a vision: his primary objective is to deliver value to the business and he wanted to extend awareness of IT to become more empathetic to the needs of its business partners and become a strategic partner.

 But there were challenges across the enterprise it was frustrating and it was a hindrance to implement CIO’s vision

 Challenges across Enterprises

 The business units within the organisation operated with “silo” mentality and us vs them mindset was prevailing across the organisation.
 They do not promote the all-important aspect of effective collaboration, nor a shared strategy within organizations